saucelabs/sauce-docs/docs/visual/faq.md

 This can be done by setting [`viewportSize` in your `sauce:visual` capabilities](/visual/e2e-testing/commands-options/#saucevisual-capability-options).

 ### How do I run functional tests only after integrating Visual E2E?
-If you want to run their functional tests only, you do not need to modify any of your visual integration code.
+If you want to run functional tests only, you do not need to modify any of your visual integration code.
 Just change your WebDriver endpoint from `hub.screener.io` to `ondemand.saucelabs.com`.

 ### Does Screener capture `iframes`?
 Yes &#8212; look for [`iframes`](/visual/e2e-testing/commands-options) and [`iframesOptions`](/visual/e2e-testing/commands-options).